mikepk/pybald/docs/using.rst

 * Static content: images, css, javascript

 The heart of a Pybald application is the *WSGI pipeline*.
-The pipeline is defined in the file ``./wsgi/myapp.py``.
-The WSGI pipeline is your application as well as how your webserver of choice will communicate with your application. `myapp.py` can be used to connect to any WSGI compliant webserver (Apache, nginx, uWSGI, etc...), or it can be run directly which invokes a built-in testing server from the command line.
+The pipeline is defined in the main application file which is usually the name of the project + '.py' (i.e. ``./sample_app.py``).
+The WSGI pipeline is your application as well as how your webserver of choice will communicate with your application.
+The exposed ``app`` can be used to connect to any WSGI compliant webserver (Apache, nginx, uWSGI, etc...).

 .. code-block:: python